FunC cookbook

 .begin_parse();

-;; `slice_refs_empty?()` returns `false`, because slice have any `refs`
+;; `slice_refs_empty?()` returns `false` because the slice has `refs`.

 slice_with_refs_only.slice_refs_empty?();

-;; creating slice which contains bits and refs
+;; Creating slice which contains bits and refs

 slice slice_with_bits_and_refs = begin_cell()